How to Grow Moss

 • Skill Level: Intermediate

-There's something about moss that can give any backyard an aged, "secret garden" look.
-In certain climates, you'll notice moss popping up on its own, usually on pavers, trees, and in bare spots of the lawn.
-If you love the look of moss but lack the fuzzy green covering in your own landscape, you can intentionally cultivate it to grow in your garden as a bed, edging, or on rock walls.
+Learning how to grow moss can give your backyard an aged, "secret garden" look.
+In certain climates, you'll notice moss popping up on its own, usually on pavers, trees, and bare spots in the lawn.
+If you love the look of moss, you can intentionally grow it in your garden as a bed, edging, or on rock walls.

 Moss prefers moisture, shade, and generally acidic soil.
-Though it's not traditionally hard to care for, hot afternoon sun will quickly destroy it, leaving it crunchy and brown.
-Instead of roots, moss has shallow filaments that take up nutrients—these filaments dry up faster than the deep roots of other plants, so keeping your moss bed moist and weed-free is important to eliminate competition for nutrients.
+Though it's not traditionally hard to care for, the hot afternoon sun will quickly destroy it, leaving it crunchy and brown.
+Instead of roots, moss has shallow filaments that take up nutrients (it also propagates through spore production).
+These filaments dry up faster than the deep roots of other plants, so keeping your moss bed moist and weed-free is important to eliminate competition for nutrients.

 When to Plant Moss

 The best time to transplant or propagate moss is in early spring when the sun sits lower in the sky and the ground conditions are still wet from winter rain or snow.
 Moss beds started early enough in the season will be able to establish themselves well before the summer heat and other challenging growing conditions set in.
-However, make sure any threat of frost has passed before you select a shady area for your plantings.
+However, ensure the threat of frost has passed before selecting a shady area for your plantings.

 Before Getting Started

-If you're transplanting moss from one area to another (instead of buying it from a nursery), make sure the conditions in the new planting area are similar to the original to minimize potential transplant problems.
+If you're transplanting moss from one area to another (instead of buying it from a nursery), check if the conditions in the new planting area are similar to the original to minimize potential transplant problems.

-For a stronger transplant, place a small piece of moss on a scrap of landscape fabric.
-Then, put it in a shallow tray of water, so the moss is not submerged but stays moist.
+Strengthen transplants by placing a small piece of moss on a scrap of landscape fabric.
+Then, put it in a shallow plate filled with water so the moss is not submerged but stays moist.
 Once the moss filaments attach to the landscape fabric, move the whole piece onto the soil patch you've prepared for transplanting.

 What You'll Need